mjordan/islandora_fetch_bags/README.md

 ## To do

 * Allow the creation of Bags for complex object such as books or newspaper issues.
+* Provide a way to configure the Bag filename.
 * Add proper error handling and logging.
 * Add support for access to the REST interface controlled by [Islandora REST Authen](https://github.com/mjordan/islandora_rest_authen)